 Jason Chin’s “Grand Canyon” is nothing short of a masterpiece in children’s non-fiction literature, and deserves its place on everyone’s shelf, whether young or old.
 It’s very easy to find at Barnes & Noble, and of course on Amazon as well.
 It would be worth the purchase for the gorgeous fold-out landscape painting alone at the end of the book, but the fantastically comprehensive yet easily understood natural history presented within its pages makes it an absolute must-have.
 If any book has ever deserved the Dino Dad’s “Stomp of Approval”, it’s this one.
-(If you’re interested in more National Park goodness, be sure to check out my review of the Prehistoric Life in the National Parks coloring book as well!)
+If you’re interested in related content, check out my reviews of Bristlecone and the Prehistoric Life in the National Parks coloring book as well!

 Be sure to support our National Parks!
 They protect areas like this for all of us to enjoy, and for all future generations to come.
 I’ll leave you with the wonderful music album that I think perfectly encapsulates the beauty and importance of this vital part of our collective experience!